SaadLaggoun/Camshift-Algorithm-For-AnalyseDeSequenceVideo/README.md

-A class assignement about implementing an Object Movement detection algorithm of choice, I've picked the Camshift algorithm.
+A class assignement about implementing an Object tracking algorithm of choice, I've picked the Camshift algorithm.

 This algorithm is a superset of the Meanshift algorithm.
 It came to light at the year of 1998 by Gary R and Bradski.
 The Meanshift algorithm was very limited in terms of object tracking capabilities, it struggled with rotation and orientation.
 That’s why the authors Gary R and Bradski created the Camshift algorithm, to supplement the Meanshift algorithm with enough functionality to surpass its problems.